sloik/CoJezdzi/README.md

 # CoJezdzi
-iOS application that shows trams and busses locations.
+[ReSwift](https://github.com/ReSwift/ReSwift) take on a iOS application that shows trams and busses locations in Warsaw.

 [About app](https://avantapp.wordpress.com/co-jezdzi/)